 Does SAP IBP replace SAP APO?

 No, SAP IBP and SAP APO demand planning are two different solutions that can be used together to optimize the SAP demand planning process.
 SAP IBP is a newer solution that provides a more intuitive interface and enhanced features.
 At the same time, SAP APO is a more established solution related to SAP SCM that offers more comprehensive functionality.

 It is a module of SAP that enables you to optimize your supply network.
 It helps you forecast, allocate resources, and synchronize production with market demand.
 SNP also allows you to improve inventory control and demand shaping.

 Demand planning is a critical aspect of every business.
 It involves estimating the market and then aligning supply with that order.

-Hopefully, this post has given you a better understanding of demand planning and how it works.
+Hopefully, this post has given you a better understanding of the topic and how it works.
 We’ve also included some basic ideas about SAP software, SAP demand planning, and other related terms to continue your education on this vital topic.